Philip-Owen/config_generator/readme.md

 different configuration tasks so I decided to condense those into a single and more modular codebase.

 * Built on Python 3+.
 * Uses Jinja2 for templating and is the only dependency for now.
-Run `pip install requirements.txt` to install it.
+Run `pip install -r requirements.txt` to install it.

 #### ** This project in a nutshell **